Exact asymptotics of the stochastic wave equation with time-independent noise: Introduction

 \item Under Assumption \ref{A:White}, \eqref{E:Main} -- \eqref{E:pMain} are still true provided that all $\alpha$'s and $\cM$'s in part (i) are replaced by $d$ and $\cM(\delta_0)$, respectively. \end{enumerate} \end{theorem}

 The case when $\dot{W}(x)$ is white (i.e., $\gamma(\cdot)=\delta_0(\cdot)$) is of particular interest due to its root in physics and also due to the recent investigation of the {\it Kardar-Parisi-Zhang (KPZ) equation} \cite{KardarParisiZhang1986}.
 In the setting of parabolic equations, only the one-dimensional equation run by white noise has a full-scale solvability.
 The two and higher dimensions have to be treated with great care.
+The large-time asymptotic behaviour of the moments of the Skorohod solution of the parabolic Anderson model with white noise in time has been stipulated as conjecture (1.19) in \cite{xchen17} (in arbitrary dimension $d$).
+As far as we know, this conjecture remains an open problem.

-Here we also like to mention the paper by Hairer and Labb\'e \cite{HL} on the solvability for a two-dimensional parabolic Anderson equation with time-independent and space-white noise.
-In the setting of hyperbolic equations, we have seen from Theorem \ref{T:Main} that the system behaves ``normally'' in the case of two-dimensional white noise.
-Moreover, Theorem \ref{T:Critical} below shows that in case of three-dimensional white noise, we only have short-time existence.
+Here we also like to mention the paper by Hairer and Labb\'e \cite{HL} on the solvability for a two-dimensional parabolic Anderson equation with time-independent and space-white noise, where the pathwise solution is constructed after some logarithmic renormalization.
+In the setting of hyperbolic equations, we have seen from Theorem \ref{T:Main} that the system behaves ``normally'' in the case of two-dimensional white noise, namely, there exists an $L^2(\Omega)$ solution for all $t>0$ and $x\in\bR^2$.
+Moreover, Theorem \ref{T:Critical} below shows that in case of three-dimensional white noise, we only have short-time existence of $L^2(\Omega)$ solutions.

 In order to state the next theorem, we first need to introduce some notation.
 Assume that $d=\alpha=3$.
 For any $\theta>0$ and $p\ge 2$, we define the {\it critical time for the $p$-th moment} as follows: